 The Apple watch will support data only plans, so no Dick Tracy watch talking with this particular device.
-It appears users will be able to use Skype and other VoIP apps from their wrist if they’d like to.
-It is unclear yet whether Facetime will be supported.
+Users will be able to use Skype and other VoIP apps from their wrist if they’d like to.

 - There will be a ‘non eSIM’ version of the Apple Watch 3 :

 Apple will also release a version of their watch which does not have an eSIM enabled direct internet connection.

 - Except you do need to use it with your iPhone :